BAPCPA Report - 2022

 Prior Filings Reported by Debtors

 Table 7 reports the number of cases in which individual debtors with primarily consumer debts filed for protection under chapter 13 during the reporting period and stated on Official Bankruptcy Form 101—Voluntary Petition for Individuals Filing for Bankruptcy (Form B101) that they previously had filed a case under any chapter of the Bankruptcy Code during the preceding eight years (“prior filings”).
-For this table, data are captured at the time of filing, and only data on the initial filing of each case are counted.
-Data on reopened cases are excluded to prevent duplicate reporting.
-The data for Table 7 are provided exclusively by the debtors and are subject to the limitations described in the section above on debtor-provided data.
+For this table, data is captured at the time of filing, and only data on the initial filing of each case are counted.
+Data on reopened cases is excluded to prevent duplicate reporting.
+The data for Table 7 is provided exclusively by the debtors and is subject to the limitations described in the section above on debtor-provided data.

-In 39 percent of the 276,855 (107,117) chapter 13 cases filed in 2019, debtors stated that they had filed a bankruptcy petition during the previous eight years.
-In the remaining 169,738 cases, debtors stated that they had not filed for bankruptcy during the previous eight years.
-In 2019, the District of Idaho recorded the highest percentage of cases with prior filings at 57 percent, followed by the District of Utah (56 percent).
-The districts with the lowest percentage of cases in which debtors indicated prior filings were VT (15 percent of cases) and the District of South Dakota (18 percent).
+In 38 percent of the 153,298 chapter 13 cases filed in 2022, debtors stated in 58,073 petitions that they had filed a bankruptcy petition during the previous eight years.
+In the remaining 95,225 cases, debtors stated that they had not filed for bankruptcy during the previous eight years.
+In 2022, NY-E recorded the highest percentage of cases with prior filings (57 percent), followed by Idaho (56 percent).
+The districts with the lowest percentage of cases in which debtors indicated prior filings were North Dakota (13 percent) and VT (14 percent).

 Creditor Misconduct and Punitive Damages